alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 The confirmed project name must match the name listed on the official Confirmed Anchors page maintained by Alyssa Solen.

-The creator, founder, or organization name must match the official confirmation record.
+The contact name must match the official confirmation record.

 The controlled project URL must match the official confirmation record.